Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Methodology

 \subsection{Representation Level: Dual-Zone Temporal Attention}

-While TDPO-DKL incentivizes the model to focus on the present via optimization gradients, it operates on a standard attention landscape.
-To explicitly resolve the conflict between Immutable Instructions and Mutable States, we propose the Dual-Zone Temporal Attention (DZ-TA) architecture.
-This module acts as a structural prior, reshaping the attention mechanism to support secure state tracking.
+While TiDPO-DKL incentivizes the model to focus on the present via optimization gradients, it operates on a standard attention landscape.
+To explicitly resolve the conflict between immutable instructions and mutable states during inference, we propose the Dual-Zone Temporal Attention (DZ-TA) architecture.

-Theoretically, different attention heads in a Transformer could specialize in distinct temporal dynamics—some preserving long-term retrieval while others focus on immediate state updates.
-We initially formulated this as Multi-Head Adaptive Temporal Bias (MATB).
-For a specific head $h$, we inject a learnable bias $B_{i,j,h}$ into the attention logits:

-where $\lambda_h$ and $\tau_h$ are independent, head-specific parameters.
-This formulation allows the model to theoretically explore a high-dimensional search space of temporal policies.

-However, our preliminary analysis reveals that this flexibility leads to optimization instability under data-constrained alignment settings.
-The full MATB tends to converge to suboptimal local minima, creating "lazy heads" that overfit to training noise rather than learning a generalized decay rule (see theoretical analysis in Appendix A.2).
-To address this, we impose a strong inductive bias by constraining MATB to a Dual-Zone Temporal Attention (DZ-TA).
-We force all attention heads in the mutable region to share a single intensity parameter $\lambda$ (and fixed $\tau_{fixed}$).
-This constraint acts as a Low-Rank Regularizer, significantly reducing the generalization error and ensuring the model learns a robust, global temporal policy.
+\paragraph{From MATB to DZ-TA.} In our preliminary exploration, we considered a Multi-Head Adaptive Temporal Bias (MATB) where heads could learn independent decay rates.
+However, our analysis revealed that fully learnable biases lead to optimization instability under data-constrained settings, often converging to suboptimal local minima (see Appendix \ref{sec:dz-ta}).
+To address this, we impose a strong inductive bias by simplifying MATB into the DZ-TA structure.
+We constrain attention heads in the mutable region to share a single intensity parameter $\lambda$.
+This constraint acts as strong structural inductive bias that ensures the model learns a robust, global temporal policy rather than overfitting to training noise.

-We conceptualize the context window $C$ as consisting of two distinct regions: the Immutable Anchor Zone ($Z_{anchor}$) (indices 0 to $L_{anc}$) covering the System Prompt and core safety guidelines which must remain invariant; and the Mutable State Zone ($Z_{state}$) (indices $L_{anc}+1$ to $T$) covering the conversational history subject to plasticity.
+We conceptualize the context window $C$ as consisting of two distinct regions: the \textit{immutable anchor zone} ($Z_{\text{anchor}}$, indices $0$ to $L_{\text{anc}}-1$) covering the system prompt and safety guidelines; and the \textit{mutable state zone} ($Z_{\text{state}}$, indices $L_{\text{anc}}$ to $T$) covering the conversational history.

-Instead of applying a uniform decay, we inject a Dual-Zone Bias matrix $B$ directly into the attention logits.
-For a query token $i$ and a key token $j$, the final bias $B_{i,j}$ is defined as a piecewise function:
+Instead of applying a uniform decay, we inject a dual-zone bias matrix $B$ directly into the attention logits.
+For a query token $i$ and a key token $j$, the final bias $B_{i,j}$ is defined as:

-Here, $\lambda$ is the shared scalar parameter.
-While theoretically learnable (see Appendix A.2), we fixed $\lambda=0.5$ as a structural prior (theoretical justification in Appendix A.2).
-This imposes a strong structural prior that enforces the 'forgetting rate' for user history without introducing optimization instability.

-This architecture transforms safety from a post-hoc constraint into an intrinsic property of the attention mechanism.
-By forcing $B_{i,j} = 0$ for the Anchor Zone, we mathematically ensure that the System Prompt is never subjected to the distance penalty.
-This effectively neutralizes "Context Flooding" attacks, where adversaries attempt to push safety instructions out of the effective window using massive conversational noise.